 Do all capstone projects have sponsors?

 Not necessarily.
-Generally in our capstone program each group works with a sponsor from outside the School of Data Science.
-Some sponsors are corporate, some are from nonprofit and governmental organizations, and some are professors in other departments at UVA.
-As is the case with all of what we do, we are constantly evolving and looking for ways to improve what we do at the School of Data Science.
+Generally, each group works with a sponsor from outside the School of Data Science.
+Some sponsors are corporations, some are from nonprofit and governmental organizations, and some are from in other departments at UVA.

 Why do we have to work in groups?